JamesIves/dc-metro-google-assistant-action/README.md

 ---

 ### Deploying the Action
 This action uses [Firebase functions](https://firebase.google.com/docs/functions/) and [DialogFlow](https://dialogflow.com/).
-It can be deployed to [Firebase](https://firebase.google.com/) by running the `firebase deploy` command and by [importing the DialogFlow intents](https://dialogflow.com/docs/agents/export-import-restore) using the [zip file](DC-Metro.zip) found in the root of the repository.
+It can be deployed to [Firebase](https://firebase.google.com/) by running the `npm run deploy` command and by [importing the DialogFlow intents](https://dialogflow.com/docs/agents/export-import-restore) using the [zip file](DC-Metro.zip) found in the root of the repository.
 You'll also need to setup an environment variable within your functions configuration called `metro.apiKey` with an [API key from WMATA](https://developer.wmata.com/).

 ## Interactions 💬